polhenarejos/picokeys-docs/docs/picokeyapp/troubleshooting.md

 - Restart the session after changing permissions

 !!! tip
-    Running PicoKeyApp from a terminal can help identify permission-related errors.
+    Running PicoKey App from a terminal can help identify permission-related errors.

 ---